agungTuanany/docker-mastery-complete-toolset/chapter-6-docker-compose-the-multi-container-tool/README.md

 We have the `version` value in the beginning.
 The newest version in first quarter of 2017 is `3.1` and now in 2020 is `3.8` for Docker Engine `19.03.0+`.
 But I always make it at least version 2.
-If you don;t add that line there, it's always assumed to be `version 1`.
+If you don't add that line there, it's always assumed to be `version 1`.
 But I don't recommend that because you lose a lot of features. [source](https://docs.docker.com/compose/compose-file/)